 As part of ongoing initiatives, the Company has been involved in promoting and educating safe welding practices including usage of all personal protective equipment during the process of welding to ensure total safety of the welders, especially at smaller towns through deployment of consultants.
-The Company had tied up with certain vocational institutions for a possible
+The Company had tied up with certain vocational institutions for a possible tie-up where it could contribute by way of education on welding through deployment of personnel and also through contributions in the form of Equipment and / or welding consumables.

 During the year under review, the Company had taken up an initiative in terms of engaging with vocational training institutions in the neighbourhood of our Plant to provide training in welding consumables with the intent of providing skill sets relevant to employment.
 The Company had also initiated actions on environmental protection with expenditure on greenery and gardening outside of one of its plant locations.